-GeSI Digital With Purpose (Summary)
+GeSI Digital With Purpose (Full report)

 This new research study identifies 16% more savings than was calculated in an earlier study conducted four years ago.
 The SMARTer2020 report evaluates GHG abatement potential from ICT-enabled solutions ranging across six sectors of the economy: power, transportation, manufacturing, consumer and service, agriculture, and buildings.
 Emission reductions come from virtualisation initiatives such as cloud computing and video conferencing, and also, through efficiency gains such as optimisation of variable-speed motors in manufacturing, smart livestock management to reduce methane emissions, and 32 other ICT-enabled solutions identified in the study.